Limb–girdle muscular dystrophy: Genetics

 LGMD is a genetic and heritable disorder, due to one of many genetic mutations of proteins involved in muscle function.
 All currently identified LGMDs have an inheritance pattern that is dominant or recessive, although the definition of LGMD allows for diseases with more complicated inheritance patterns to be classified as LGMD.
 Pathogenic mutations are mostly in coding regions, but non-coding causative variants were also reported.

-In Euroasia CAPN3 mutations are the most common cause of LGMD, however in northern Europe mutations in FKRP are also very common.
+In Euroasia, Calpain-3 (CAPN3) mutations are the most common cause of LGMD.
+However, in northern Europe, mutations in Fukutin-related protein (FKRP) are also very common.
 HMG CoA Reductase homozygous mutation leads to a form of LGMD that may respond to treatment with the downstream metabolite mevalonolactone in the cholesterol synthesis pathway.

 Diagnosis

-The diagnosis of limb-girdle muscular dystrophy can be done via muscle biopsy, which will show the presence of muscular dystrophy, and genetic testing is used to determine which type of muscular dystrophy a patient has.
+Limb-girdle muscular dystrophy can be diagnosed via muscle biopsy, which will show the presence of muscular dystrophy, and genetic testing is used to determine which type of muscular dystrophy a patient has.
 Immunohistochemical dystrophin tests can indicate a decrease in dystrophin detected in sarcoglycanopathies.
-In terms of sarcoglycan deficiency, there can be variance (if α-sarcoglycan and γ-sarcoglycan are not present then there's a mutation in LGMD2D).

-The 2014 Evidence-based guideline summary: Diagnosis and treatment of limb-girdle and distal dystrophies indicates that individuals suspected of having the inherited disorder should have genetic testing.
+In terms of sarcoglycan deficiency, there can be variance (if α-sarcoglycan and γ-sarcoglycan are not present then there's a mutation in LGMD2D).The 2014 Evidence-based guideline summary: Diagnosis and treatment of limb-girdle and distal dystrophies indicates that individuals suspected of having the inherited disorder should have genetic testing.
 Other tests/analysis are: